feynlee/latent-upscale/README.md

 ## Installation

-To install this plugin, navigate to **Extensions** -> **Install from URL** within the WebUI, and then paste the following URL: https://github.com/feynlee/latent_upscale
+To install this plugin, navigate to **Extensions** -> **Install from URL** within the WebUI, and then paste this repo's URL: https://github.com/feynlee/latent-upscale

 ![](assets/installation.png)